christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br/>

 - L22H4 shows a large positive logit difference, indicating that this head is crucial for the final prediction of `basket`.
-- There are lots of negative contributions throughout the model, but L14H3, L16H2, and L23H5 are very negative and possibly components to a supression circuit that helps the model focus on maintaining John's believed state.
+- There are lots of negative contributions throughout the model, but L14H3, L16H2, and L23H5 are very negative and possibly components to a supression circuit (inhibition, negative mover) that helps the model focus on maintaining John's believed state.

 An important thing to note is that these functions are not neatly isolated but distributed and overlapping across multiple positive and negative attention heads.
 For instance, several heads probably work together to represent the "mental state," and many of these heads also contribute to other tasks.
 The suppression activity, for example, doesn’t come from a single head—it emerges from the interactions between multiple heads throughout the network.

-L8H6, L16H2, L18H7, and L23H5
+**REINFORCE THIS SECTION AFTER QKV ANALYSIS IS COMPLETE** Specifically L8H6, L16H2, L18H7, and L23H5.
+All empirically show evidence of negative behavior on the final prediction as seen in the activation patching section.
+Each head has strong Q attention and low V attention to the `box` token, the most and strongest activations are happening in the middle of the sequence when Mark is moving the cat to the box.
+**REINFORCE THIS SECTION AFTER QKV ANALYSIS IS COMPLETE**

 <br/>